-Alfonso has a broad background in commercial law, with emphasis on negotiating and drafting complex commercial agreements in the areas of franchising, licensing and distribution, as well as in cross-border transactions.
-He has advised dozens of Canadian, US, European and other foreign clients of all sizes and across a wide range of industries on their operations and transactions in Canada, and has particular experience advising US-based clients on cross-border expansion into Canada.
+Alfonso is Associate Counsel at Hoffer Adler LLP.
+He has a broad background in commercial law, having articled and practiced at Hoffer Adler full-time for several years before entering academia.
+He has particular experience negotiating and drafting complex agreements in the areas of franchising, licensing and distribution, as well as in preparing disclosure documents and advising franchisors on their regulatory obligations.
+He has acted for Canadian, U.S. and foreign firms of all sizes across a wide range of industries.

-Alfonso received his J.D. from Queen’s, where he ranked first in a number of courses and served a 2-year term on the university’s governing Board of Trustees.
-He completed his Ph.D. in Law at University College London in the U.K., supported by a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada.
+Alfonso received his J.D. from Queen’s, where he won a number of academic prizes and served on the University’s governing Board of Trustees.
+He completed his Ph.D. in Law at University College London in the U.K., supported by a Doctoral Fellowship award from the Social Sciences and Humanities Research Council of Canada.
+His research has been published and cited widely, including by the Supreme Court of Canada.

 Commercial Law, Franchise Law